 The raw intensity data from the EPIC arrays (.IDAT files) will first be subject to a series of pre-processing and quality control steps intended to ensure data integrity.
-Following this, produce comparable measurements across the arrays and to adjust for technical factors.
+Following this, the data is normalized to produce comparable measurements across the arrays and to adjust for technical factors.
 The output from this stage in the analysis will be an m x n matrix of normalized Beta values for m probes and n subjects, and an i x j matrix of covariates for i subjects and j covariates.

 Pre-processing + quality control